conservation-technology-group/FLAIR/README.md

 # FLAIR: Frame Level ALIgment and tRacking
-We introduce Frame Level ALIgment and tRacking (FLAIR), which leverages the video understanding of Segment Anything Model 2 (SAM2) and the vision-language capabilities of Contrastive Language-Image Pre-training (CLIP).
-FLAIR takes a drone video as input and outputs segmentation masks of the species of interest across the video.
-Notably, FLAIR leverages a zero-shot approach, eliminating the need for labeled data, training a new model, or fine-tuning an existing model to generalize to other species.
-FLAIR readily generalizes to other shark species without additional human effort and can be combined with novel heuristics to automatically extract relevant information including length and tailbeat frequency.
-FLAIR has significant potential to accelerate aerial imagery analysis workflows, requiring markedly less human effort and expertise than traditional machine learning workflows, while achieving superior accuracy.
-By reducing the effort required for aerial imagery analysis, FLAIR allows scientists to spend more time interpreting results and deriving insights about marine ecosystems.
+- We introduce Frame Level ALIgment and tRacking (FLAIR), which leverages the video understanding of Segment Anything Model 2 (SAM2) and the vision-language capabilities of Contrastive Language-Image Pre-training (CLIP)
+- FLAIR takes a drone video as input and outputs segmentation masks of the species of interest across the video
+- Leverages a *zero-shot* approach, eliminating the need for labeled data, training a new model, or fine-tuning an existing model to generalize to other species
+- Readily generalizes to other shark species without additional human effort
+- FLAIR can be combined with novel heuristics to automatically extract relevant information including length and tailbeat frequency
+- FLAIR also requires markedly less human effort and expertise than traditional machine learning workflows, while achieving superior accuracy

 <div align="center">
   <img src="./output_example_video.gif" width="49.5%" style="margin:0;padding:0;border:none;">